Oklahoma Court Records

 The state of Oklahoma considers traffic violations misdemeanors, and according to Oklahoma law, it is possible to expunge misdemeanor offenses under certain circumstances.
 These circumstances are:

-• If your fine was greater than $500, or you served jail time or had your sentence suspended, then you may be required to wait 5 years from the date you paid your fine or completed sentence
+- If your fine was greater than $500, or you served jail time or had your sentence suspended, then you may be required to wait 5 years from the date you paid your fine or completed your sentence.

 How Does One End Up in an Oklahoma Traffic Court?